-The care coordinator / Tailored Plan Care Manager works with the beneficiary and the team to ensure that the ISP is updated with current and relevant information.
+The care coordinator works with the beneficiary and the team to ensure that the ISP is updated with current and relevant information.
 Timely updates to the ISP help maintain the integrity of the plan by ensuring those changes are communicated and documented consistently.
 The ISP is updated/revised by adding a new demographic page and/or using the update to ISP.
 When the update to the ISP involves a change in the budget, the individual budget page is also updated.
 Examples of updates/revisions include adding an outcome, addressing needs related to the back-up staffing plan and adding new information when the beneficiary's needs change.

 Implementation: The responsibility for implement the Individual Service Plan (ISP) is shared among all members of the person centered planning team.
 The beneficiary directs the planning process to the extent he/she desires, and works to reach the goals identified in the ISP.
 Service providers are responsible for developing intervention strategies and monitoring progress at the service delivery level.
 The service provider ensures that staff are appropriately qualified and trained to deliver the interventions necessary to support the accomplishment of goals.
 The provider is also responsible for clinical supervision of staff.
 Other team members are responsible to the extent identified in the ISP.
-The Care Coordinator / Tailored Plan Care Manager is ultimately responsible for monitoring and overseeing the implementation of the ISP.
-The Care Coordinator / Tailored Plan Care Manager monitors the provision of services through observation of service provision, review of documentation and verbal reports.
-The Care Coordinator / Tailored Plan Care Manager maintains close contact with members of the person centered planning team to ensure that the ISP is implemented as intended.
-The care coordinator provides a copy of the approved ISP and individual budget, including the crisis prevention plan to the beneficiary/legally responsible person as applicable e.
+The Care Coordinator is ultimately responsible for monitoring and overseeing the implementation of the ISP.
+The Care Coordinator monitors the provision of services through observation of service provision, review of documentation and verbal reports.
+The Care Coordinator maintains close contact with members of the person centered planning team to ensure that the ISP is implemented as intended.

+e.
 Risk Assessment and Mitigation.
 Specify how potential risks to the participant are assessed during the service plan development process and how strategies to mitigate risk are incorporated into the service plan, subject to participant needs and preferences.
 In addition, describe how the service plan development process addresses backup plans and the arrangements that are used for backup.

 The NC TBI Waiver Risk/ Support Needs Assessment is completed prior to the development of the ISP and updated as significant changes occur with the beneficiary at least annually.
-The care coordinator / Tailored Plan Care Manager works with the beneficiary, family and other team members to complete the assessment.
+The care coordinator works with the beneficiary, family and other team members to complete the assessment.

-1. The NC TBI Risk/Support needs assessment includes: health and wellness screening to include the primary care physician to act as the locus of coordination for all health care issues, medication management, nutrition, preventive screenings, as appropriate, and any relevant information obtained from other supports needs assessments.

-2. Risk screening to include behavioral supports, potential mental health issues, personal safety and environmental community risk issues.
+- 1. The NC TBI Risk/Support needs assessment includes: health and wellness screening to include the primary care physician to act as the locus of coordination for all health care issues, medication management, nutrition, preventive screenings, as appropriate, and any relevant information obtained from other supports needs assessments. - 2.
+Risk screening to include behavioral supports, potential mental health issues, personal safety and environmental community risk issues.
 Support needs and potential risks that are identified during the assessment process are addressed in the ISP, which includes a crisis plan as applicable.
 Strategies to mitigate the risk reflect beneficiary needs and include consideration of the beneficiary preferences.
 Strategies to mitigate risk may include the use of risk agreements.
 The ISP states how risks will be monitored and by whom, including the paid providers, natural and community supports, beneficiaries and their family and the care coordinator.